 Don’t buy a new one – just fix it up!

 My plan was to strip it down and remove all the dust, dog hair, and biscuit crumbs clogging up the innards.
 I’d read that CPU thermal compound can dry out and reduce efficiency over time, so I would strip it right down to the CPU, making everything shiny, and start again.
-Since this laptop is three or so years old, and still acceptable with Windows 10, it was worth making better.
+Since this laptop is three or so years old, and still acceptable with Windows 10, it was worth improving.

 First step: Gather the tools